-The table in this report lists all the drinking water contaminants we detected during the 2022 calendar year.
-Last year we conducted tests for over 100 drinking water contaminants.
+The table in this report lists all the drinking water contaminants we detected during the 2023 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2022.
+Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2023.
 The State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
+The Inorganic Contaminants Arsenic and Lead were sampled but not detected.